Superuser666-Sigil/SigilDERG-Custom-MCP/docs/RUNBOOK.md

 1. **IP Whitelist**: Only allows connections from configured IPs (default: localhost only)
 2. **Optional API Key**: If `admin.api_key` is set, requires `X-Admin-Key` header

+In **production mode**, the Admin API refuses requests unless `admin.api_key` is configured and the client IP is in `admin.allowed_ips`.
+CORS is limited to the shipped Admin UI origins; wildcard origins are never permitted.

 **Example with API key:**
 ```bash